Missions OperationsReport

 (Nicolas Gros-Verheyde)

-(1) The Belgian logistics detachment includes 44 soldiers from the 4th logistics battalion from Marche-en-Famenne, two from the movement control group and four from the communications and information systems group from Puisie, two military police officers from Evere as well as as a medical intervention element of Lombardsijde.
+(1) The Belgian logistics detachment includes 44 soldiers from the 4th logistics battalion from Marche-en-Famenne, two from the movement control group and four from the communication and information systems group from Peutie, two military police from Evere as well than a medical intervention component of Lombardsijde.
 That is 55 soldiers, officers and non-commissioned officers.

-(2) The Logistics Battalion is directly related to the first logistics units which were created in 1830 to support the artillery units.
-Like their French counterparts, they then took the name “train company”.
-They acquired their autonomy from artillery after the war of 1870 which opposed the French and the Prussians.
-During the Second World War, a new development, the Belgians served within the Royal Army Service Corps (RASC) created in 1942, and they are integrated into the Piron Brigade (the Belgian equivalent of General Leclerc's 2nd DB).
+(2) The Logistic Battalion is in direct line with the first logistic units which were created in 1830 to support artillery units.
+Like their French counterparts, they then took the name of "compagnie du train".
+They acquire their autonomy from the artillery after the war of 1870 which opposes French and Prussians.
+During the Second World War, a new development, Belgians served in the Royal Army Service Corps (RASC) created in 1942, and they are integrated into the Brigade Piron (the equivalent for the Belgians of the 2nd Armored Division of General Leclerc).

 Nicolas Gros Verheyde